veeeena/lit-review/README.md

 The application supports CRUD operations for users, books, and reviews.
 There are two types of end users, readers and authors, with different CRUD abilities.
 It also makes use of the [Open Library API](https://openlibrary.org/developers/api) to get information about and allow users to make reviews for books not created by users.

-The website's frontend is also hosted on [Netlify](https://main--endearing-brioche-ccf704.netlify.app/).
+The website's frontend is hosted on [Netlify](https://main--endearing-brioche-ccf704.netlify.app/).

 ## Installation
 ```bash